This post may contain affiliate links, view our disclosure policy.

 This answer depends on how much time you have, and on what you are interested in seeing.

-If you’re short on time and only have 1 day, I recommend focusing on exploring and enjoying the 23 best stops on Going-to-the-Sun Road.
+If you’re short on time and only have 1 day, I recommend exploring the best stops on Going-to-the-Sun Road.

 As one of the best scenic drives in the country, Going-to-the-Sun Road is truly the heart of Glacier National Park and is a must-do when visiting there.

-If you want to drive Going-to-the-Sun Road, see other park highlights, as well as do a couple of the most popular hikes, you should follow a 3-day Glacier National Park itinerary (found below!).
+If you want to drive Going-to-the-Sun Road, see other park highlights, and do some of the most popular hikes, follow the 3-day Glacier National Park itinerary found in this article.

-Finally, if you’re looking for a maximized experience, along with time to hike Glacier’s more strenuous trails, you need at least 5 days in Glacier National Park.
+Finally, if you’re looking for a maximized experience and time to hike Glacier’s more strenuous trails, you need at least 5 days in Glacier National Park.

-**For adequate safety and preparedness, be sure to read our ultimate hiking packing list that readers & hikers rave about!
+For adequate safety and preparedness read our ultimate hiking packing list that families & hikers rave about!

 Glacier National Park Entrance Fee